-This syllabus should tell you all the basic stuff you need to know to succeed POL 309, and you'll be held accountable for all the information it contains.
-I reserve the right to modify the syllabus as the semester progresses, but I'll consult you before making any changes that could impact your grade and announce notable revisions in class.
+I'll hold you accountable for all the information contained in this syllabus, so be sure to let me know if something isn't clear.
+I reserve the right to modify the syllabus as the semester progresses, but I'll consult you before making any changes that could affect your grade and announce any notable revisions in class.

 When you finish this course, I hope you'll be able to:

-I'll do my best to help you achieve these goals, as well as others you might have for this class.
-Toward that end, I hope you'll help me create a class environment that's conducive to learning and consistent with SUNY Oswego's non-discrimination policy.
-Please keep in mind, as well, your Oswego Forward pledge to "show kindness, empathy and respect toward [yourself] and all members of the community."
+I'll do my best to help you achieve these goals as we work our way through the semester.
+Toward that end, I trust you'll help me create a class environment that's conducive to learning and consistent with SUNY Oswego's non-discrimination policy.
+Please also keep in mind your Oswego Forward pledge to "show kindness, empathy and respect toward [yourself] and all members of the community."

 Your course grade will be determined by the number of points you accrue during the semester, as follows: